wulfsberg/angular-material-kickstart/README.md

 ----------------
 The [Augury Chrome plug-in](https://augury.angular.io/) provides additional runtime inspection of a project, much like the development console does for "normal" HTML.

+The [Angular Console](https://angularconsole.com/) is a visual facade to the Angular CLI and it's `angular.json` configuration, which may make it easier to remember the different options, depending on your preferred style.

 Useful packages
 ---------------